CRS Booking and Ticketing Policy

 Consult No Show policy

-Passive Segments
+Passive segments

 Passive segments are not permitted.
 On an exceptional basis, Air Canada will allow passive segments for infants (INF) on group PNRs (10 or more passengers) booked by Air Canada, or will provide an authorization for travel within 14 days when a GDS helpdesk has been unable to resolve an initial claim.
 Group PNRs must only be claimed once and immediately prior to ticketing.